 Because the islands and the surrounding area are classified as British Overseas Territories, the British Government protects the natural reserve.

-No inhabitants reside in this location due to the isolated geography and freezing weather throughout the year.
+Due to the isolated geography and freezing weather throughout the year, no inhabitants reside in this location.

 South Georgia shelters a large population of wandering black-browed and grey-headed albatrosses, macaroni, Gentoo, and king penguins.